-- 1. All agriculture 4-H entries should be made through the FairEntry.com program on-line NO LATER THAN JUNE 1.
+- 1. All agriculture 4-H entries should be made through the FairEntry.com program on-line NO LATER THAN JUNE1.
 4-H main club leaders will provide information to club members about entries. - 2.
 There is no entry fee in 4-H classes. - 3.
 The Kankakee County Fair Board has set the fee for 4-H Livestock not entered in the Kankakee County Fair Junior or Open classes.
-The 4-H Livestock Pen Request Form, which is printed in the back of this book and is available from your leader, must be completed and filed with the Fair Office by July 20, 2024.
+The 4-H Livestock Pen Request Form, which is printed at the end of this division and is available from the extension office, must be completed and filed with the Fair Office by July 29, 2025.
 Any questions should be directed to the Fair Office at 815-932-6714. - 4.
 An individual club member may not exhibit more than two entries in any one Agricultural Class and can receive only one premium in that class. - 5.
 Exhibiting of animals 4-H'ers (including family members) may not share an animal for exhibition purposes. - 6.
 Members showing agriculture projects may enter Junior and Open Classes by Kankakee County Fair deadlines.
 Please contact the Kankakee Fair & Exposition, Inc. for information.